cs0320-s24/mock-mpoisso1-smdunbar/README.md

 To build and run our program, navigate to the mock folder in the directory, run npm start in terminal, and navigate to the provided localhost link.

 ### Run Tests

+To run tests, navigate to any of the testing files, navigate to the mock folder, run npm run test.

 # Collaboration